Blui322/lab-events2/readme.md

 ## Instructions

-There are two parts to this lab: Pixel Painter and Tic Tac Toe.
+There are two parts to this lab: Pixel Painter and the Bonus: Tic Tac Toe.

 ### Pixel Painter